-129 Termination for failure to comply with remedial action notice [SM, s 131]
+90 Termination for failure to comply with remedial action notice [SM, s 131]

-- (1) The body corporate may terminate a person's engagement as a body corporate manager or service contractor if the person (including, if the person is a corporation, a director of the corporation)- - (a) engages in misconduct, or is grossly negligent, in carrying out functions required under the engagement; or - (b) fails to carry out duties under the engagement; or - (c) contravenes- - (i) for the body corporate manager-the code of conduct for body corporate managers and caretaking service contractors; or - (ii) for a service contractor who is a caretaking service contractor-the code of conduct for body corporate managers and caretaking service contractors, or the code of conduct for letting agents; or - (d) fails to comply with section 131(2), 132(2) or 133(2); or - (e) for a body corporate manager- - (i) fails to comply with section 145(2); or - (ii) if the body corporate manager is acting under a chapter 3, part 5 engagement-fails to give a report as required under section 60. - (2) Also, the body corporate may terminate a person's authorisation as a letting agent if the person (including, if the person is a corporation, a director of the corporation)-
+- (1) The body corporate may terminate a person's engagement as a body corporate manager or service contractor if the person (including, if the person is a corporation, a director of the corporation)- - (a) engages in misconduct, or is grossly negligent, in carrying out functions required under the engagement; or - (b) fails to carry out duties under the engagement; or - (c) contravenes- - (i) for the body corporate manager-the code of conduct for body corporate managers and caretaking service contractors; or - (ii) for a service contractor who is a caretaking service contractor-the code of conduct for body corporate managers and caretaking service contractors or the code of conduct for letting agents; or - (d) fails to comply with section 92(2), 93(2) or 94(2); or - (e) for a body corporate manager-fails to comply with section 106(2). - (2) Also, the body corporate may terminate a person's authorisation as a letting agent if the person (including, if the person is a corporation, a director of the corporation)- - (a) engages in misconduct, or is grossly negligent, in carrying out obligations, if any, under the authorisation; or - (b) fails to carry out duties under the authorisation; or - (c) contravenes the code of conduct for letting agents or, for a caretaking service contractor, the code of conduct for body corporate managers and caretaking service contractors; or

-- (a) engages in misconduct, or is grossly negligent, in carrying out obligations, if any, under the authorisation; or - (b) fails to carry out duties under the authorisation; or - (c) contravenes the code of conduct for letting agents or, for a caretaking service contractor, the code of conduct for body corporate managers and caretaking service contractors; or - (d) for a caretaking service contractor-fails to comply with section 131(2), 132(2) or 133(2). - (3) The body corporate may act under subsection (1) or (2) only if- - (a) the body corporate has given the person a remedial action notice in accordance with subsection (4); and - (b) the person fails to comply with the remedial action notice within the period stated in the notice; and - (c) the termination is approved by ordinary resolution of the body corporate; and - (d) for the termination of a person's engagement as a service contractor if the person is a caretaking service contractor, or the termination of a person's authorisation as a letting agent-the motion to approve the termination is decided by secret ballot. - (4) For subsection (3), a remedial action notice is a written notice stating each of the following- - (a) that the body corporate believes the person has acted- - (i) for a body corporate manager or a service contractor-in a way mentioned in subsection (1)(a) to (e); or - (ii) for a letting agent-in a way mentioned in subsection (2)(a) to (d); - (b) details of the action sufficient to identify-
+- (d) for a caretaking service contractor-fails to comply with section 92(2), 93(2) or 94(2). - (3) The body corporate may act under subsection (1) or (2) only if- - (a) the body corporate has given the person a remedial action notice in accordance with subsection (4); and - (b) the person fails to comply with the remedial action notice within the period stated in the notice; and - (c) the termination is approved by ordinary resolution of the body corporate; and - (d) for the termination of a person's engagement as a service contractor if the person is a caretaking service contractor, or the termination of a person's authorisation as a letting agent-the motion to approve the termination is decided by secret ballot. - (4) For subsection (3), a remedial action notice is a written notice stating each of the following- - (a) that the body corporate believes the person has acted- - (i) for a body corporate manager or a service contractor-in a way mentioned in subsection (1)(a) to (e); or - (ii) for a letting agent-in a way mentioned in subsection (2)(a) to (d); - (b) details of the action sufficient to identify- - (i) the misconduct or gross negligence the body corporate believes has happened; or - (ii) the duties the body corporate believes have not been carried out; or - (iii) the provision of the code of conduct or this regulation the body corporate believes has been contravened;